angular/angular/aio/content/guide/glossary.md

 Angular supplies a number of built-in directives that begin with the `ng` prefix.
 You can also create new directives to implement your own functionality.
-You associate a *selector* (an HTML tag such as `<my-directive>`) with a custom directive, thereby extending the [template syntax](guide/template-syntax) that you can use in your apps.
+You associate a *selector* (an HTML tag such as `<my-directive>`) with a custom directive, thereby extending the [template syntax](guide/template-syntax) that you can use in your applications.

 {@a dom}

 ## domain-specific language (DSL)

 A special-purpose library or API; see [Domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language).
-Angular extends TypeScript with domain-specific languages for a number of domains relevant to Angular apps, defined in NgModules such as [animations](guide/animations), [forms](guide/forms), and [routing and navigation](guide/router).
+Angular extends TypeScript with domain-specific languages for a number of domains relevant to Angular applications, defined in NgModules such as [animations](guide/animations), [forms](guide/forms), and [routing and navigation](guide/router).

 {@a dynamic-components}